theopmw/Top-Spots-London/TESTING.md

 * With the form inputs completely clear of information, click the send button to confirm The "Please fill in this field" alert box is displayed under the "Name" input.
 * With the form name input filled in, click the send button to confirm The "Please fill in this field" alert box is displayed under the "Email address" input.
 * With the form name and email input filled in, click the send button to confirm The "Please fill in this field" alert box is displayed under the "Message" input.
+* Confrim the correct modal is launched on form submission and the form is reset.
 * Review and confirm responsiveness and functionality on different browsers.
 * Review and confirm responsiveness and functionality on tablet and mobile devices.